Resocio/netlify-plugin-resoc/README.md

 <meta property="og:image" content={`/social-images/${pageProps.imgSlug}.jpg`} />
 ```

-Thanks to the Next.js build system, the `getStaticProps` will be called for all pages.
+Thanks to the Next.js build system, `getStaticProps` will be called for all pages.
 Therefore, all image data will be saved as a side effect.

 ## Dynamically, at runtime

 If your site has pages which URL or data are not known at build time, you need to provide the image data via a function that will be run by the Netlify Function.

-Configure the function:
+Configure the function in `netlify.toml`:

 ```toml
 [[plugins]]